Italo Rota: Teaching activity

-Italo Rota was Professor of Design at the Ecole d’Architecture UP8 Paris-Belleville (1987–1990), the Faculty of Architecture of Ferrara (1998–2000) and the IED of Milan (1996–1998).
+Italo Rota was Professor of Design at the École d’Architecture UP8 Paris-Belleville (1987–1990), the Faculty of Architecture of Ferrara (1998–2000) and the IED of Milan (1996–1998).
 He gave seminars in various faculties and schools of architecture, such as the Columbia University, Politecnico di Milano, Lausanne Faculty of Architecture and Geneva Faculty of Architecture.
-Currently, he is Director of the Design Department at the Nuova Accademia di Belle Arti in Milan and gives a workshop at IUAV on a project entitled Memory Garden.
-An exotic clubhouse.
+Until his death, he was Director of the Design Department at the Nuova Accademia di Belle Arti in Milan and gave a workshop at IUAV on a project entitled Memory Garden.